 If you find that the download button in unavailable on a specific movie or TV show, it simply means that Netflix only has streaming rights for the title.
 Thus, you cannot download it to watch offline.
 Even some Netflix originals are only available to be streamed online, not offline.

-For downloading a title while is not available in your region, you may need to connect to a streaming VPN and change your virtual location to a region where that title is available.
+For downloading a title while is not available in your region, you may need to connect to a Netflix VPN and change your virtual location to a region where that title is available.

 Netflix does set a cap on its offline download limit.
 On a single device you can download as much as 100 titles and it’s rarely possible to exhaust that limit.
 However, the number varies as per your subscription plan and the number of devices being used to access an account.
 Thankfully, you will be notified about expiring downloads seven days before the expiration date.